CRM strategy: Build one in 8 steps for sales & loyalty

 • Revamping marketing efforts

-Example: a unified dashboard can prevent sales reps from wasting time asking customers the same questions or handling data twice.
+Example: a unified dashboard can prevent sales reps from wasting time asking customers the same questions or from having to handle data twice.

-Outline processes in your CRM strategy that facilitate this, including employee education, keeping data error-free, and integrating disparate data.
+Outline processes in your CRM strategy that facilitate this, including employee education, keeping data error-free, and joining disparate data.

 Tip: Have your team members set SMART goals that align with your CRM strategy.
 By setting measurable and time-bound goals, you can track the real-time progress of each goal and KPI against the metrics in your CRM software.
 For example, if a sales team member's goal is to generate 20 leads per month in the next quarter, the CRM tool will not only show how close they are to achieving this goal but also track the conversion rate and effectiveness of their lead management strategies.